Frequently Asked Questions

 What is the “Darlington Labs Sound”?

 It is the sound of resistively-loaded Single-Ended Class-A amplification implemented in a unique topology.
 Our designs combine dynamics, liquidity, transparency, natural soundstaging, and bass and treble extension that is hard to accomplish with traditional tube designs.
-Our clean and musical sound also lacks the usual harshness, etch, glare, and listening fatigue commonly present in transistor, differential J-FET and op-amp designs.
+Our clean and musical sound also lacks the usual harshness, etch, glare, and listening fatigue commonly present in transistor, differential J-FET or op-amp designs.

-With our products in their system, our clients report that they are able to listen longer, and at louder volumes, resulting in greater satisfaction.
+With our products in their system, clients report that they are able to listen longer, and at louder volumes, resulting in greater satisfaction.
 They notice previously obscured details, and can now follow complex instrumental threads in the middle of a dense mix.

 Unlike some of our competition, our products are not ‘colored’ or ‘warmed over’.
 Yet, they remain eminently musical.
 Even on worn discs with excess surface noise or relatively poor recordings.
 Many listeners report: “it doesn’t sound bright at all, yet now I’m hearing much more detail that I expected.”
 We let a natural and musically-appropriate treble region through without editorializing or smearing.